 He has acted and advised clients in regards to claims proceeding in both the County Court and High Court.
 He drafts pleadings, and advises on liability and quantum.
 He will accept instructions on a CFA basis.

-- Acting for a claimant following obstetric failures giving rise to a somatoform disorder;
+- C v C (2018) – Acting for a claimant following obstetric failures giving rise to a somatoform disorder.

-- Advising for a claimant on issues of consent and surgical negligence arising out of failed knee surgery.
+- P v B (2018) – Acting for a Claimant on claim involving issues of consent and surgical negligence following failed knee surgery.

 - Erasmus Scholar (2005)